Farm Fresh Beef Right To Your Table!

 Angus Beef

 Enjoy Farm Fresh Beef delivered straight to your door.
-We ship on Mondays and offer free local delivery on Thursdays.
+We ship on Mondays and Tuesdays Nationally and Monday through Wednesday Regionally and offer free local delivery on Thursdays.
+We also ship air cargo nationwide and internationally and LTL frozen trucking nationwide.

 Our ranch specializes in breeding, calving, raising and finishing Angus cattle on farm raised feed and selling it straight to consumers so you too can taste how delicious high quality meat without the High Cost.

-We want our consumers to know the love and passion that goes into producing fresh meat and would love to share our story.
+We want our consumers to know the love and passion that goes into producing fresh amazing quality meat and would love to share our story.

 Experience the goodness of humanely raised (BQA Certified), pasture raised, grain finished, USDA Certified Angus Beef while supporting local farm fresh meat in Illinois.